Call for Short Papers

 Registration.
 To be included in the proceedings, every accepted paper must be covered by a distinct conference registration, e.g., two papers require two registrations, even if they have overlapping authors.
 This registration must be Full Conference (5-day) or Main Conference (3-day) registration, at the standard (non-student) in-person rate, payment of which must be completed by the camera-ready deadline.
 This registration requirement applies universally, regardless of attendance or presentation mode.

 Presentation.
 Every accepted paper must be presented at the conference as a poster.
 No-show papers may be withdrawn from the proceedings.
 All papers will be asked to produce a poster on-site.
 An e-copy will appear on Whova.
-To facilitate authors in getting their hard-copy posters on-site, we will link authors up with a local printing service.
-Authors deal directly with the printer.
-Organizer will help to collect the posters and put them up on-site.
+To facilitate authors in getting their hard-copy posters on-site, the conference offers a local poster printing service for a fee, which you may access at this link.
+Organizer will bring the posters on-site.